| Title: | Interface to 'LMDB' |

 Arguments:

-(the default) then the default database will be used.
+db: A database handle, as returned by open_database.
+If NULL (the default) then the default database will be used.

-: Scalar logical, indicating if this should be a write transaction.
-There can be only one write transaction per database (see mdb_txn
+write: Scalar logical, indicating if this should be a write transaction.
+There can be only one write transaction per database (see mdb_txn for more details) - it is an error to try to open more than one.

-: Scalar logical, indicating if the data should be synchronised synchronised (flushed to disk) after writes; see main parameter list.
+sync: Scalar logical, indicating if the data should be synchronised synchronised (flushed to disk) after writes; see main parameter list.

-: Scalar logical, indicating if the metadata should be synchronised (flushed to disk) after writes; see main parameter list.
+metasync: Scalar logical, indicating if the metadata should be synchronised (flushed to disk) after writes; see main parameter list.

 Details:

 Transactions are the key objects for interacting with an LMDB database (aside from the convenience interface below).
-They are described in more detail in mdb_txn
+They are described in more detail in mdb_txn.

 Value:

-A mdb_txn
+A mdb_txn object

 Note: In lmdb.h this is mdb_begin()

-Evaluate some code within a transaction
+with_transactionEvaluate some code within a transaction

 Usage: